salbalkus/CausalTables.jl/docs/src/man/formatting.md

 ## Tables with Causally Independent Units

 The code below provides an example of how to wrap the Boston Housing dataset as a `CausalTable` to answer causal questions of the form "How would changing nitrous oxide air pollution (`NOX`) within Boston-area towns affect median home value (`MEDV`)?"
 Any dataset in a [Tables.jl](https://tables.juliadata.org/stable/)-compliant format can be wrapped as a `CausalTable`.
+In this example, we turn a `DataFrame` from [DataFrames.jl](https://dataframes.juliadata.org/stable/) into a `CausalTable` object.

 ```@example bostonhousing
 using CausalTables